Vasek18/websites_checker/README.md

    docker compose up monitor
    ```

-# Technical decisions
+# Technical Decisions

-## Urls list
+## URLs List

-I would store urls in the database because to iterate over something periodically, it should be stored persistently.
-We also could use some kind of file storage, e.g., json or yaml config, but updating big formatted files is error-prone.
-Also with a database, we can introduce pagination when the list becomes too big, to avoid loading it all into the memory.
+I would store URLs in the database (as implemented) because to iterate over data periodically, it should be stored persistently.
+We could also use some kind of file storage, e.g., JSON or YAML config, but updating big formatted files is error-prone.
+Also, with a database, we can introduce pagination when the list becomes too big, to avoid loading it all into memory.
-However I introduced the repository pattern here, so the storage mechanism can be easily replaced in the future.
+However, I introduced the repository pattern here, so the storage mechanism can be easily replaced in the future.

 ## Checks

 - For the check there is a timeout of 30 seconds.
-- The regexp is checked against first 64KB of the page
+- The regex is checked against the first 64KB of the page

 ## Environment Variables